AtlassianPS/JiraPS/README.md

+# NOTICE CURRENTLY NOT IN A FUNCTIONAL STATE!!!!

 # PSBitBucket

 PSBitBucket is a Windows PowerShell module to interact with [Atlassian bitbucket](https://www.atlassian.com/software/bitbucket) via a REST API, while maintaining a consistent PowerShell look and feel.